-The Plan may cover Breyanzi for Members aged 18 years or over when all of the following clinical criteria are met:
+The Plan may cover Breyanzi for Members, when all the following criteria are met: For Large B-cell lymphoma

-1. The Member has been diagnosed with large B-cell lymphoma (LBCL), including diffuse large B-cell lymphoma (DLBCL) not otherwise specified (including DLBCL arising from indolent lymphoma), high-grade B-cell lymphoma, primary mediastinal large B-cell lymphoma, and follicular lymphoma grade 3B
+1. The Member is 18 years of age or older and has been diagnosed with large B-cell lymphoma (LBCL), including diffuse large B-cell lymphoma (DLBCL) not otherwise specified (including DLBCL arising from indolent lymphoma), high-grade B-cell lymphoma, primary mediastinal large B-cell lymphoma, and follicular lymphoma grade

-- 2. Who have one of the following: - Refractory disease to first-line chemoimmunotherapy or relapse within 12 months of first-line chemoimmunotherapy - b.
+- 2. Who have one of the following: - a.
+Refractory disease to first-line chemoimmunotherapy or relapse within 12 months of first-line chemoimmunotherapy - b.
 Refractory disease to first-line chemoimmunotherapy or relapse after first-line chemoimmunotherapy and are not eligible for hematopoietic stem cell transplantation (HSCT) due to comorbidities or age - c.
-Relapsed or refractory disease after two or more liens of systemic therapy - Relapsed/Refractory defined as disease progression after last the treatment regimen or refractory/suboptimal response to the most recent therapy b.
-Anthracycline-based chemotherapy (e.g., doxorubicin, epirubicin)
+Relapsed or refractory disease after two or more lines of systemic therapy

+Relapsed/Refractory defined as disease progression after the last treatment regimen or refractory/suboptimal response to the most recent therapy